codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 4| `<section></section>` -- A
-[section](https://www.w3schools.com/tags/tag_section.asp "ext") is a block of contents is does not fully contain a post.
+[section](https://www.w3schools.com/tags/tag_section.asp "ext") is a block of contents which does not fully contain a post like an article.
-It is commonly used to create an entry which has a heading, an excerpt and a `read more`.
+This container tags are commonly used to create an entry which has a heading, an excerpt and a `read more`.

 5| `<main></main>` -- If our webpage is not a blog post and it contains a list of category entries, then we should group up all entries using